Venus: Transits

+A transit of Venus is the appearance of Venus in front of the Sun, during inferior conjunction.
+Since the orbit of Venus is slightly inclined relative to Earth's orbit, most inferior conjunctions with Earth, which occur every synodic period of 1.6 years, do not produce a transit of Venus.
+Consequently, Venus transits only occur when an inferior conjunction takes place during some days of June or December, when the orbits of Venus and Earth cross a straight line with the Sun.
+This results in Venus transiting above Earth in a sequence currently of 8 years, 105.5 years, 8 years and 121.5 years, forming cycles of 243 years.

+Historically, transits of Venus were important, because they allowed astronomers to determine the size of the astronomical unit, and hence the size of the Solar System as shown by Jeremiah Horrocks in 1639 with the first known observation of a Venus transit (after history's first observed planetary transit in 1631, of Mercury).

+Only seven Venus transits have been observed so far, since their occurrences were calculated in the 1621 by Johannes Kepler.
+Captain Cook sailed to Tahiti in 1768 to record the third observed transit of Venus, which subsequently resulted in the exploration of the east coast of Australia.

 The latest pair was June 8, 2004 and June 5–6, 2012.
 The transit could be watched live from many online outlets or observed locally with the right equipment and conditions.

-The preceding pair of transits occurred in December 1874 and December 1882; the following pair will occur in December 2117 and December 2125.
-The 1874 transit is the subject of the oldest film known, the 1874 Passage de Venus.
-Historically, transits of Venus were important, because they allowed astronomers to determine the size of the astronomical unit, and hence the size of the Solar System as shown by Horrocks in 1639.
-Captain Cook's exploration of the east coast of Australia came after he had sailed to Tahiti in 1768 to observe a transit of Venus.

-Pentagram of Venus

-The pentagram of Venus is the path that Venus makes as observed from Earth.
-Successive inferior conjunctions of Venus repeat with a orbital resonance of 13:8 (Earth orbits eight times for every 13 orbits of Venus), shifting 144° upon sequential inferior conjunctions.
-The 13:8 ratio is approximate.
-8/13 is approximately 0.61538 while Venus orbits the Sun in 0.61519 years.
-The pentagram of Venus is sometimes referred to as the petals of Venus due to the path's visual similarity to a flower.
+The preceding pair of transits occurred in December 1874 and December 1882.

+The next transit will occur in December 2117 and December 2125.

 Ashen light

 A long-standing mystery of Venus observations is the so-called ashen light—an apparent weak illumination of its dark side, seen when the planet is in the crescent phase.
 The first claimed observation of ashen light was made in 1643, but the existence of the illumination has never been reliably confirmed.
 Observers have speculated it may result from electrical activity in the Venusian atmosphere, but it could be illusory, resulting from the physiological effect of observing a bright, crescent-shaped object.
-The ashen light has often been sighted when Venus is in the evening sky, when the evening terminator of the planet is towards to Earth.
+The ashen light has often been sighted when Venus is in the evening sky, when the evening terminator of the planet is towards Earth.